josepcastellanos/the-one-frontend/README.md

 10/02/2022 -> More moddularity, the form is now a component, so now its possible to select a number of simulations (8 max), and all the parameters are stored dynamically in an array of OneConfig, at the moment is not possible to send this data structure to the back, the next step is to fix this.

-18/02/2022 -> Now the simulations are launched deppending on the form, and the report listeing system lets show the results.
+17/02/2022 -> Now the simulations are launched deppending on the form, and the report listeing system lets show the results.
 This system is not optimized.

+20/02/2022 -> Report system updated, now is implemented with a callback function that executes theOne simulations, now we have less loops and the code in the back has been reduced a lot.

 ## Done Checklist